Icon of program: Brave

 A solid web browser focusing on user privacy

 Brave's default settings are sensible enough to protect privacy without breaking websites or making them less functional.
-Brave is the only browser available that blocks every ad and tracker by default, which speeds up page load times, reduces bandwidth consumption, and protects users from malware across all compatible platforms, including Windows, Linux, Android, macOS, and iOS.
+It is the only browser available that blocks every ad and tracker by default, which speeds up page load times, reduces bandwidth consumption, and protects users from malware across all compatible platforms, including Windows, Linux, Android, macOS, and iOS.

 Brave is one of the superior alternative browsers due to its high level of security and privacy features.
 It also allows users to manage their online data far better than Chrome or Firefox, making it a serious challenge to the major alternative browsers.